dianatataru/Timema-SV-Methods/README.md

 ```
 I uploaded the .gbz and .gaf file from the cluster into the folder ~/Desktop/GitHub/sequenceTubeMap/exampleData following these instructions: https://github.com/vgteam/sequenceTubeMap/blob/master/doc/data.md.
 I went here to visualize: http://localhost:3000.

 The .gbz gets mounted as the graph and haplotype, while the .gaf can be mounted as the reads.
 Make sure to index the .gaf file with tabix (htslib), and upload the index file to /exampleData/ as well.
-This